-- Logos of local geographic section sponsors
+- Logos of local section sponsors

 - SPE news and meeting information

-Logins on Geographic Section Websites
+Logins on Section Websites

-For example, a member who updates his/her contact information on the geographic section website might expect it to be updated on their SPE record.
+For example, a member who updates their contact information on the section website might expect it to be updated on their SPE record.
 Since the two systems are wholly independent, members would have to update information in both places.
 Members would also have two “SPE” logins - one for SPE.org and one for the section site.